itzyama23/data-structures/README.md

 ## Roadmap

-This is the roadmap I'll have to develop all the features for my program, I hope I can at least complete 2 data structures.
+This is the current roadmap I'll have to develop all the features for my program, I hope I can at least complete 2 data structures.

 ### SingleLinkedLists